 Ministers who feel they have no place to turn for help, need to find a friend or call a safe and confidential organization like PASTORAL CARE INC.

 Ministers and their family “give all their energy and time” for the sake of the ministry.
 They work long hours, sacrificing to build the church, visit the sick, neglect family and personal time and sometimes suffers financially.
-Most pastors are willing to go beyond what most laity would ever consider to do.
-But all pastors desire the church to respond to God's purpose or direction for their church.
+Most pastors are willing to go beyond what most laity would ever consider doing.
+Yet all pastors desire the church to respond to God's purpose or direction for their church.

-The most disheartening thing ministers go through is to feel they have a message and direction from God for their church but the people are not willing to listen or respond.
-In one survey, ministers and laity were asked the purpose of the church.
+The most disheartening thing ministers go through is to feel they have a message and direction from God for their church, but the people are not willing to listen or respond.
+In one survey, ministers and laity were asked, “What is the purpose of the church?”
 90% of the pastors state the purpose of the church was to reach the lost but when asking the laity, 90% report the purpose is to meet their own needs!
 Only 10% of the laity stated the purpose was to reach the lost.

-No wonder why churches are not making any difference in their communities - they are not interested in reaching the lost but rather are only interested in themselves!
+No wonder churches are not making any difference in their communities - they are not interested in reaching the lost but rather are only interested in themselves!
 There is no unity in the things of God nor is there any vision.
 Is the church saying “NO” to God?
-Why is the minister unable to effectively convince people to change their vision?
+Why is the minister unable to effectively convince people to change their vision to God’s vision?
 The Bible refers to the “last days” as being like the days of Noah.
-People are so busy with themselves that they overlook the principle goal of reaching the lost!
+People are so busy with themselves that they overlook the principal goal of reaching the lost!

-Ministers are people too!
+By the way, ministers are people too!
 They can become discouraged and feel that they are living in a land like Noah.
-America had 4,000 churches close last year and had over 3,500 people leave the church every year - people who were once in church but were hurt and discouraged.
-So many ministers are worn out mentally, physically, financially and spiritually.
+Other statistics reveal America had 4,000 churches close last year and had over 3,500 people leave the church every year - people who were once in church but became hurt and discouraged by someone (Christians usually).
+So many ministers are worn-out mentally, physically, financially, and spiritually.
 When their time and efforts seem useless or without meaning, ministers often say, “what's the use!”